 by Editors of JustMommies.com

-Our AssessmentThis website details five fertility gadgets on the market: the Clearblue Easy Fertility Monitor, the OvaCue Fertility Monitor, Maybe Mom Mini Ovulation Microscope, the OV Watch and the Optimus Petit Sophia Fertility Monitor.
-Though no comparison testing is done, editors do offer detailed reviews on each gadget, information on how each works and their pros and cons.
+Our AssessmentThis website details five fertility gadgets on the market: the Clearblue Easy Fertility Monitor, the OvaCue Fertility Monitor, the Maybe Mom Mini Ovulation Microscope, the OV-Watch and the Optimus Petit Sophia Fertility Monitor.
+Though no comparison testing is done, editors offer detailed reviews on each gadget, information on how each works and its pros and cons.

 Advanced Technology for Fertility Prediction